+Social Media is Unavoidable.
 We’re confronted with social media in its various forms everyday.
-President Trump is endlessly tweeting and the person next to you on the bus is scrolling through Facebook.
+Politicians are endlessly tweeting and the person next to you on the bus is scrolling through Facebook.
 You may have even experienced the phone-focused pedestrian walking into you on the street.
-There are other social media forums such as Instagram for photo-centric posts, from beach trips to nightclub outings.
-The thing they all have in common is they involve posting content – text, photos and/or videos – which creates a risk of online copyright infringement.
+The thing all social media platforms have in common is that they involve posting content – text, photos and/or videos – which creates a risk of online copyright infringement.

 What is Copyright?